 - familiarity with the character,

-- the actual playing out the scenario
+- the actual playing out of the scenario

 - debriefing and analysis

-Role Plays as a shorter, less-elaborated method than simulations are extensively used in peacebuilding and prevention training in various sectors (civil, military, academia diplomacy etc) and with different target groups (children, youth, adults, multi-stakeholder groups etc.).
+Role Plays as a shorter, less-elaborated method than simulations are extensively used in peacebuilding and prevention training in various sectors (civil, military, academia, diplomacy etc) and with different target groups (children, youth, adults, multi-stakeholder groups etc.).
 Role Plays are used for different levels of participants’ experience as well as for different topics.
 For example, role-plays are included in training modules to cover topics such as: